ietf-wg-asdf/SDF/sdf.md

 by a number of drafts on json-schema.org (which collectively are abbreviated JSO here)); for reference to a popular version we will point here to {{-jso}}.
-As the vocabulary used by JSO is familiar to many JSON modellers, the present specification borrows some of the terms and ports their semantics to the information model level needed for SDF.
+As the vocabulary used by JSO is familiar to many JSON modelers, the present specification borrows some of the terms and ports their semantics to the information model level needed for SDF.